 When filing a claim, you'll need proper representation to make your Phoenix bike accident claim.
 That is where The Husband & Wife Law Team of Mark and Alexis Breyer can help.
 For decades, they have represented individuals just like you who have been injured by negligent drivers and were struggling with severe pain and mounting medical bills.
 Our goal is to help you get on the road to recovery in the most efficient and comfortable way possible.
 For some of the best legal help in Arizona, call our firm at (602) 457-6222.

-It may surprise you to know that the state of Arizona sees bicycles as vehicles, and this means that all of the same laws apply to bicyclists and motorists.
-If you are riding your bike you must stop at stoplights and yield to pedestrians, but you are also expected to receive the same respect on the road from other drivers.
-Not always so though!
+The state of Arizona classifies bicycles as vehicles, and this means that the same laws apply to bicyclists and motorists.
+If you are riding your bike, you must stop at stoplights and yield to pedestrians, but you are also expected to receive the same respect on the road from other drivers.

 - Ride as close to the curb as possible when you are traveling on city streets.
 If you're on a street without a sidewalk, ride as close to the edge of the road as possible without endangering yourself.

 - Don't ride on the sidewalk.
-The sidewalk is for pedestrians, and your bicycles is considered a vehicle.
+The sidewalk is for pedestrians, and your bike is considered a vehicle.

 - When you're traveling with a companion, never ride more than two abreast in the lane of traffic.

-- If you are riding at night, he law requires that you mount lamp using white light to the front of your bicycle.
-This light must be visible to cars coming towards you from 500 feet away at minimum.
+- If you are riding at night, the law requires that you mount a white light to the front of your bicycle.
+This light must be visible to cars coming towards you from 500 feet away at a minimum.